zed-simangunsong/praying-time/README.md

 # Why my audio did not play automatically?
 Most of the browser change their auto play policies.
-You need to allow the browser to play the audio.
+You need to allow your browser to play the audio.
 - https://developer.chrome.com/blog/autoplay
 - https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/

 # Installation
 * Clone the repo & use master branch.
-* `Composer install --no-dev ()`
+* `Composer install`
 * `NPM install` (optional, do this if you wish to edit the _CSS_ using _SASS_).
 * Copy `.env.example` to `.env`, and update the basic configuration.
 E.g:  _database connection, smtp_, etc.